Get credits that enable:

 To browse a full list of Add-ons refer to.
 Popular application services, including open source, plus premium data sets:

-Your Store subscriptions will be charged to the same credit card as your Azure subscription.
-The Store only accepts credit cards at this time.
+Direct only customers will be charged against the same credit card as their Azure subscription.

 Your purchases will be charged to the same payment instrument as your Azure subscription, but you will receive a separate billing statement for each purchase you make from the Azure Store.
 This is separated in the Billing Portal under the sub menus "subscriptions" and "store".

-Azure Store purchases are billed monthly, and in advance.
-So the first month of your subscription will be charged to your on-file payment instrument immediately when you purchase; and subsequent charges will occur on that date each month until you delete the purchase.
+Azure Store purchases are billed monthly, and in advance for direct only customers.
+The first month of your subscription will be charged to your on-file payment instrument immediately when you purchase; and subsequent charges will occur on that date each month until you delete the purchase.

 No. Azure Store purchases will be charged to the same payment instrument as your Azure subscription, but they will not count against your monetary commitment, if you have one.